Here’s our list of Vancouver club details, so you can watch and play sports in the city.

 If you can afford to treat yourself to local culture, check out one of the home games for the Vancouver Canucks, the local hockey team.

 ‘Scalper’, or ‘tout’ tickets drop to $50-$80 if you wait until the first period is underway (games go on for around two and a half hours).

 The hockey season lasts from September to April, with playoffs through May.
 Click here to find out the schedule.

 If you still want to support a Vancouver club, you can go to the junior league and watch the Vancouver Giants play at the Pacific Coliseum.
 Tickets are cheaper – and the atmosphere is often better than what you’d find at Canucks games.

 The Vancouver Whitecaps are known for having “the best sporting atmosphere in Vancouver”.
 They play in the MLS, or Major League Soccer, which is the highest league for the sport in North America.

 Home games take place at BC Place.
 Click here to find out the schedule.

-Canadian Football — The BC Lions are Vancouver’s Canadian Football League (CFL) representatives.
+The BC Lions is the Vancouver club in the Canadian Football League (CFL).
 The sport is almost identical to American football and played during the summer months.
 Click here to find out the schedule.

 The Irish Sports and Social Club (ISCC) is experiencing fantastic growth in recent years.
 Get involved with mens and ladies football teams, a hurling team and also a camogie team.
 See their website for more info on training and tournaments.